-And I have quite the bonus for this blog post with a tutorial on how to make decorative chopsticks and a wire project for those who have trouble eating with chopsticks.
+And I have quite the bonus for this blog post with a tutorial on how to make decorative chopsticks and a wiring project for those who have trouble eating with chopsticks.

 Exploring Authentic Sichuanese Recipes

-Speaking of real authentic Chinese food, I am reading a wonderful book specifically about Sichuanese cuisine.
-Well, it is actually the story of the author, Fuchsia Dunlop, an English foreigner who lived in Chengdu, the capital of the Sichuan province and learned the local cuisine in and out.
-I think many people have a misconception of Sichuanese dishes, that it will burn your mouth with the spiciness.
-I wanted to share this passage, her reaction to this statement:
+Speaking of real authentic Chinese food, I once read a wonderful book specifically about Sichuanese cuisine.
+Well, it is actually the story of the author, Fuchsia Dunlop, an English foreigner who lived in Chengdu, the capital of the Sichuan province, and learned the local cuisine in and out.
+I think many people have a misconception of Sichuanese dishes, so I wanted to share this passage, her reaction to this statement:

 “Outsiders, Chinese and foreign, tend to stereotype Sichuanese cuisine as being simply ‘hot and spicy’.
 It’s a gross oversimplification.
 What really distinguishes Sichuanese cookery is its mastery of the arts of flavor.
 Sichuanese chefs delight in combining a variety of basic tastes to create dazzling fu he wei (complex flavors)”.

 If you want to check out the book it is called Shark’s Fin and Sichuan Pepper: A sweet-sour memoir of eating in China, click here to see more information on this book.
-Funny enough, the author mentions mapo tofu in the book.
-I read it just this week, a good three weeks after I had prepared the recipe.
-As she describes the dish, she also confirmed a discovery I had just made two days before reading her passage.
-I’ll leave you in suspense as to this mysterious finding…keep reading just below the pinnable photo.
+Funny enough, the author mentions Mapo tofu in the book.

-As I was researching Sichuan mapo tofu recipes I came across the English translation of what mapo doufu means and it is pretty hilarious.
+As I was researching Sichuan Mapo tofu recipes I came across an English translation, which is pretty hilarious.
 Ma means pockmarks and Po means old woman or grandma.
 Tofu is beancurd.
-So mapo translates to pockmarked old woman beancurd.
+So Mapo translates to pockmarked old woman beancurd.

 I really don’t think the dish has any resemblance to this description lol.
 All I do know is that I fell in love with this easy mapo tofu recipe at first bite.
 You can serve it with a side of rice.
 In this case, I used the black forbidden rice.
 This black rise was so luxurious it was considered only good enough for the emperor, hence the name forbidden to the masses.

-My vegan, or interchangeably vegetarian mapo tofu recipe, is made with mushrooms.
-I used a small container of plain white mushrooms and also a handful of wood ear mushrooms.
+My vegan version is made with mushrooms.
+I used a container of plain white mushrooms and also a handful of wood ear mushrooms.
 You will find them dried in Asian markets and you just cover them with hot water to bring them back to life.
-They are a bit tasteless so they absorb flavor and they have a meatier consistency.
-Add a bit of garlic (I used my garlic pickled in brown rice vinegar) and ginger, silken tofu and Sichuan peppers.
-That is pretty much the base of the mapo tofu ingredients.
+They absorb the sauce’s flavor and they have a meatier consistency.

-Watch my video as I show Heather how to cook mapo tofu.
-And I’ll show you how to prepare the mapo tofu sauce recipe so you can learn how to control the heat level for a mild or spicy mapo tofu.
+Watch my video as I show Heather how to cook Mapo tofu.
+And I’ll show you how to prepare the Mapo tofu sauce recipe so you can learn how to control the heat level for a mild or spicy Papo tofu.

-I have to say one of my favorite parts of the video is when you hear Mimi’s (Heather’s daughter) reaction when she tastes the vegan mapo tofu.
-This is truly the best mapo tofu recipe with a vegan twist.
+I have to say one of my favorite parts of the video is when you hear Mimi’s (Heather’s daughter) reaction when she tastes the vegan Mapo tofu.

 - 1 Tbsp brown rice vinegar